fivetran-streamlit/standardized_billing_model/README.md

 # ⚠️ Work In Progress ⚠️
 # Standardized Fivetran Billing Model
+## 📕 TL;DR
+- The Fivetran Analytics Engineering team is exploring standardized analytics templates, starting with the Billing domain.
+- The `line_item_enhanced` model standardizes revenue data for consistent reporting.
+- Example reports within this app include revenue, subscriptions, products, and customer metrics built using the `line_item_enhanced` model.
+- We need your feedback as it is crucial for us refining our approach.

 ## 📣 Overview
 Over the years, the Fivetran Analytics Engineering team has been building analytics-ready templates for Fivetran connectors to ensure Fivetran customers are able to get the most value from their data as quickly as possible.
 As a result of making these out-of-the-box analytics templates we understand that each business domain (e.g. Billing, Finance, Ads, Marketing, etc.) typically result in the same reporting needs.
 Therefore, we are embarking on a journey to provide: